-It is considered that the key issues with the development application revolved around the activation of the public domain, the meshing of the built form with the future community facility on the site next door, development in close proximity to the Endeavour Energy transmission line easement on the adjoining site and the response of the proposal being consistent with the envisioned masterplan for the Eighth Avenue Neighbourhood Centre.
+It is considered that the other key issues with the development application revolved around the activation of the public domain and the through site link, the connection of the site with the future park to the south and the response of the proposal being consistent with the envisioned masterplan for the Gurner Avenue Neighbourhood Centre.
 These issues are considered to be addressed through the application assessment process and the proposed development is able to be considered as generally consistent with the development controls which apply to the site.